kevgleeson78/Gesture-Based-UI-Project/README.md

 This gave us a complete deck of cards to use for the development of the game.
 Later values were attached to each card image which will be discussed in the below section "Adding values to the cards"

-### Game controlller
+### Game controller
 The game controller script in the application handles all of the game logic and each of the player, dealer and deck prefabs.
 The three card stacks of player, dealer and deck are added within the unity editor.
-These are made publicaly available from the Game controller script.
+These are made publicly available from the Game controller script.
 ```C#
  // Three card stacks for the player, dealer and the deck
     public CardStack player;